Debra Henderson, MBACP (Reg) - Level Paths Counselling, Specializing in Trauma

 It can sometimes feel difficult to find adequate help to deal with the consequences of trauma.
 I can offer a safe and supportive relationship where you can begin to build trust and share, at your own pace, the painful things that may feel too hard to talk about with family or friends.

-Shame is often a part of what we feel after a trauma and we can want to hide our thoughts and our feelings.
+Shame is often a part of what we feel and we can want to hide our thoughts and our feelings.
 I offer a place where you can say anything that you want to knowing I will not judge you or reject you.

-First we need to work on you feeling safe when you come to counselling.
-We will need to build a relationship of trust, getting to know each other, so you feel safe to talk.
-We may work with grounding techniques, relaxation and mindfulness and ways to help you stay present if you dissociate.
+We will build a relationship of trust, getting to know each other, so you feel safe to talk.
+We may work with grounding techniques, relaxation and mindfulness.
 We will explore what helps you cope with emotions that may feel frightening and overwhelming so you feel more in control.
-This can take some time and may be enough to make life more comfortable for you and you may choose to end your counselling here.

-After this we would see what was left that was causing you difficulty and work on those issues, with the aim of you re-shaping your life to be, as much as possible, what you would like it to be.
+We can explore what is causing you difficulty day to day and work on those issues, with the aim of you re-shaping your life to be, as much as possible, what you would like it to be.

 It may feel hopeless right now and I can't undo what has happened to you as if it had never happened, but I can work with you to find greater wholeness.
 If hope is too hard to find I can hold it for you until you are able to hold hope for yourself.

 I have worked with clients since 2014 and am fully qualified.

 Currently, I am studying for an MSc in Trauma Counselling at the University of Chester with just my dissertation to complete.